Wonder Woman 1984: Plot

-Failing businessman Maxwell "Max Lord" Lorenzano recognizes the Dreamstone, and hopes to use its power to save his nearly bankrupt oil company.
+Failing businessman Maxwell "Max Lord" Lorenzano recognizes the Dreamstone and hopes to use its power to save his nearly bankrupt oil company.
 His wish is to "become" the stone and gain its powers: whenever he grants someone else's desire, he can take what he wants from the wisher.
 This soon results in worldwide chaos, destruction, and instability.
-Diana discovers that the Dreamstone was created by Dolos/Mendacius, The God of Lies, also known as the Duke of Deception.
+Diana discovers that the Dreamstone was created by Dolos/Mendacius, God of Lies, also known as the Duke of Deception.
 It grants a user's wish, but exacts an equally strong toll unless they renounce the wish or destroy the stone.
 Although Diana's powers and Barbara's humanity begin to diminish, neither is willing to renounce her wish.
 Max visits the U.S. president, who wishes for more nuclear missiles as protection against the Soviets, but these are detected, bringing the world to the brink of nuclear war.
 Max also learns of a new and secret satellite system that can broadcast to everyone in the world simultaneously.
 Since his powers are causing his body to deteriorate, he plans to grant wishes globally to steal strength and life force from the viewers and regain his health.
 Diana and Steve confront him, but Barbara sides with Max, overpowering Diana and escaping with him on Marine One.

 Steve convinces Diana to renounce her wish and let him go, restoring her to full strength.
-Donning the armor of Asteria, the greatest of all Amazon warriors, Diana flies to the satellite headquarters and again battles Barbara, who has transformed into a humanoid cheetah after wishing to become an apex predator.
+Donning the armor of Asteria, the greatest of all Amazon warriors, Diana confronts Barbara, who has been transformed into a humanoid cheetah after Lord grants her wish to be an "apex predator".
 After a brutal fight that ends in a lake, Diana overcomes Barbara with an electric shock, then pulls her out of the water.
 Diana confronts Max and uses her Lasso of Truth to communicate with the world through him, persuading everyone to renounce their wish.
 She then shows him visions of his unhappy childhood and of his son, Alistair, who is frantically searching for his father amid the chaos.
-Realizing the error of his ways, Max renounces his wish and reunites with Alistair, simultaneously renouncing everyone else's wishes, and turning Barbara back to normal.
+Realizing the error of his ways, Max renounces his wish and reunites with Alistair, simultaneously renouncing everyone else's wishes and turning Barbara back to normal.
 In the present day, it is winter, and Diana meets the man whose body Steve possessed.

-In a mid-credits scene, Asteria is revealed to be alive, living among humans and also secretly heroic.
+In one mid-credits scene, Asteria is revealed to still be alive, living among humans, and also secretly heroic.